RoKenobi/Work-logs/README.md

   `###` headings in the generated entry.

 Question count is **adaptive** — there are no fixed quotas.
-If the brain dump is short or says "nothing happened today", Claude asks 0–1 questions and stops.
+If the brain dump is short or says "nothing happened today", AI will asks 0–1 questions and stops.

 ## Token notes